When the chemical industry woke up to the threat of MCS

 The CMA briefing paper

-In 1990 the Chemical Manufacturers Association produced an “Environmental Illness” Briefing Paper.
+In 1990 the Chemical Manufacturers Association (later renamed American Chemistry Council) produced an “Environmental Illness” Briefing Paper.
 It was intended for their members only.

 The paper laid out the threat that MCS posed to their members and to a wide range of businesses, including hospitals, dry cleaners, lawn care, clothing, paints as well as many types of consumer products.
 The authors thought it quite possible that legislators would accept MCS (or “misperceive environmental illness as medically legitimate” as the paper states it).
 That could lead to “enormous cost,” the paper warned.